A reminder of the FA guidance reference the publication of results and league tables for teams playing from Under-7s through to Under-11s.

 The recommendations included reduction of pitch sizes, number of players and coach development.

 Working together with a proactive attitude, adults can help develop a better learning environment for young people that puts their needs at the centre of the process.

 Since its implementation there has been a 17.5 per cent rise in the number of teams involved in mini soccer.
-There are currently 24,710 mini soccer teams registered in England, up by 3,800 in three seasons.

 “During seasons teams are allowed to play festivals where there are, of course, winners and losers,” added Ackerley.